Sizzling Calabacitas Con Queso: This bold and zesty veggie-heavy Mexican recipe makes a marvelous side dish, or vegetarian main dish!

-Calabacitas Con Queso (little squash with cheese) is also often called Calabacitas Con Elote (little squash with corn) at some Mexican establishments.
+Calabacitas Con Queso (squash with cheese) is also often referred to as Calabacitas Con Elote (squash with corn) at some Mexican establishments.

-This dish, packed full of sauteed squash, is a great option for family dinner.
-Your kids will love piling up the cheese on top of their colorful vegetable plate!
+Our Calabacitas Con Queso is packed full of sautéed squash and is a great option for a family dinner.
+Your kids will love piling up the cheese on top of their colorful vegetable plate… And it’s healthy!

 Calabacitas is the perfect option for dinner parties, cookouts, and even meal prepping!
 Here’s what you will need to make it…